STORY / GAMEPLAY

-You play the part of David O' Brian, a trapper in the American South at the end the last century.
-You were rewarded with a treasure map from a Cheyenne big chief which you believe will lead you to the location of a lost gold mine.
-You need now to explore the land through the wild forests and mountains, solve mysteries and fight unfriendly Indians and outlawed people ready to steal your precious map.
-You are armed with a gun, tomahawk and knife and fighting involves holding the fire button down and moving the joystick in order to shoot, hit or stab.
-Sure, without the fire button pressed you can move in any available direction.
-Clues and objects found scattered along the way can be picked up and carried (i.e. extra ammo etc).
-You can also trade various of those objects found in exchange to energy, ammunition and potions.
-Apart of the 2D style gameplay in the forests, you can simply jump into your canoe (!) and enter a different gameplay style in which you paddle downstream the Colorado river avoiding boulders, logs and unfriendly (again) Indians before pulling in at a new location.
+The game's story takes place in the end of the last century and you play the role of David O' Brian, a trapper from the American South.
+After an uncharacteristic act of bravery you are rewarded with a treasure map that you believe it will lead you to the location of a lost gold mine.
+You now need to explore the land through wild forests and mountains, solve mysteries and confront unfriendly Indians and outlaw people that aim to steal your precious map.
+You are armed with a rifle, a tomahawk battleaxe and a knife, and fighting involves holding the fire button down and moving the joystick in order to shoot, hit or stab.
+Without the fire button pressed you can move in any available direction.
+Clues and objects are found scattered along the way and can be picked up (i.e. extra ammo etc).
+You can also trade various of those items in exchange to energy, ammunition and potions.
+Apart from the 2D style gameplay in the forests you can also jump into your canoe (!) and play some pseudo-3D parts in which you paddle downstream the Mississippi River avoiding boulders, logs and enemy Indians before pulling in at a new location.

-Ok, the control of the character is a bit awkward and frustrating at times which spoils playability especially when defending yourself by using your weapon and trying to avoid hits at the same time.
-More on that, the gameplay is quite tough since you have only one life so you must be careful not to end up on a gap.
-Other than that, and because of its nice (I believe story), Colorado is good title to play (if you haven't already back then).
+The controls of the character are a bit awkward and frustrating at times, a fact that which spoils playability especially when defending yourself by using your weapon and trying at the same time to avoid being hit.
+More on that, gameplay is quite tough since you have one life only, so you must be careful not to end up on a deadly pit.
+Other than that, and because of its cool story, Colorado is good title to play.
+GRAPHICS / SOUND

-Silmarils showed once more their quality in graphics, as they do in almost all of their games.
-The ST version features great graphics, with greatly detailed and colorful environments and sprites and look similar to the PC (DOS) version using 16-colored screens in contrast to the Amiga version which offers 32.
-All three 16bit versions look equally pleasant with some extra graphics detail for the Amiga version.
-The ST version is identical to the PC (DOS).
-The sound features sampled FX and other ambient sounds that accompany you throughout your adventure.
-The intro music is a well composed sampled track, based on flute, but the quality here is low.
+The ST version features great visuals with greatly detailed, colorful environments and sprites and look similar to the PC (DOS) version with 16-colored screens.
+The sound features sampled effects and other ambient sounds that accompany you throughout your adventure.
+The intro music is a well composed sampled track, based on flute!